Jim Fassel

 James Edward Fassel (August 31, 1949 – June 7, 2021) was an American college and professional football player and coach.
 He was the head coach of the New York Giants of the National Football League (NFL) from 1997 to 2003.
-He was offensive coordinator of other NFL teams, and as head coach, general manager, and president of the Las Vegas Locomotives of the United Football League.
+He was offensive coordinator of other NFL teams, and as head coach, general manager, and president of the Las Vegas Locomotives of the United Football League (UFL).

 Playing career

-Fassel graduated from Anaheim High School and played quarterback at Fullerton College, USC, and Long Beach State.
-He was drafted as quarterback in the 7th round by the Chicago Bears in the 1972 NFL Draft and had a short playing career with the Bears, San Diego Chargers, and Houston Oilers in 1972.
+Born and raised in Anaheim, Fassel graduated from Anaheim High School where as a senior quarterback, he helped to lead his team to a 12–1 record and a runner-up finish in the CIF Southern Section 4-A Division.
+During his senior season, he was a teammate of future Pittsburgh Steelers offensive guard Gerry Mullins.
+In college, Fassel played quarterback at Fullerton College, USC, and Long Beach State.
+He was selected as a quarterback in the seventh round by the Chicago Bears in the 1972 NFL draft and had a short playing career with the Bears, San Diego Chargers, and Houston Oilers in 1972.